 Just how productive would you say your maintenance team is, on a scale of 1-10?
 Hopefully your answer is at least a 7.
 If it’s a 10, then why are you reading this article?
 Your maintenance team is awesome!
 But, if your answer is anything less than that (as most are), your team has some room for improvement.
 Even if it’s a small improvement, such an improvement can make a larger impact.

 How do you improve your maintenance team’s productivity?
-We won’t keep you in suspense: it’s by using a CMMS.
+We won’t keep you in suspense: it’s by using facilities management software (aka a CMMS).
 A CMMS expedites the maintenance management process and helps coordinate maintenance teams.
 In the end, they help businesses run more efficiently by making every team member more productive.
 These systems help facilitate total productive maintenance for warehouses, industrial facilities and more.
 They come loaded with a plethora of productivity-enhancing features, but there are some that stand out as those that help maintenance teams the most.
 The following list of benefits is just a sample of some of the productivity-enhancing benefits that a CMMS provides:

 Want a CMMS productivity boost?
 Gather your list of needs in an interactive CMMS Software Requirements Template